 Steve is survived by three sons, his mother and his brother.
 He was working on a Zion I reunion tour with longtime producer and collaborator, Amp Live, to honor the legacy of their musical endeavors for their fans.

 Neither Zumbi's family nor his publicist would address early reports that he died from complications related to COVID, as initially told to KQED by close friends.
 Zumbi was said to be hesitant about receiving the COVID vaccine.

 Earlier Friday, the Los Angeles hip-hop collective Project Blowed posted a statement from DJ True Justice, a touring DJ for Zion I, saying that Zumbi had been recovering from COVID when "he had a severe asthma attack and his heart stopped.
 He died in the hospital.
 They were unable to revive him."

 But Berkeley police, who responded to a physical altercation between a patient and hospital staff shortly after 5am on Friday, are now investigating Zumbi's death.
 A spokesperson for the Berkeley Police Department told the San Francisco Chronicle that the involved patient was eventually pinned down by hospital security.
 The spokesperson added that, upon arrival, officers began handcuffing the patient when they determined that he needed immediate medical assistance.

-Police and hospital staff performed livesaving measures, the spokesperson said, but the patient was unresponsive and pronounced dead at the scene.
+Police and hospital staff performed livesaving measures, but the patient was unresponsive and pronounced dead at the scene, the spokesperson said.
 Police dispatch recordings reviewed by KQED identify the patient as Steven Gaines.